josefsbreakfast/Polaris-Protocol/Disruption_Kit/🏮_AntiContainment_Clauses/📿_survivor_syntax.md

 ## 🏮 Footer

-*Survivor Syntax* is an anti-containment clause of the Polaris Protocol.
+*📿 Survivor Syntax* is an anti-containment clause of the Polaris Protocol.
 It curates refusal language for survivors whose voices are flattened into silence, ensuring speech itself remains a weapon against containment.

 > 📡 Cross-references: